jmlozanobarba/trade-republic-wallets-case-study/README.md

 - Keep all available cash within Trade Republic
 - Create a foundation for future automation and smart financial features

-The project focuses on delivering a realistic MVP while demonstrating Product Management thinking, prioritization, and product strategy.
+The project focuses on delivering a realistic MVP while demonstrating Product Management thinking, prioritisation, and product strategy.

 ---